Rare Diseases

 GRE 2021 SGR 01307

-Our lines are focused on research on the pathophysiology of inflammation, with Cystic Fibrosis (CF) patients, mainly focused on lung inflammation and at the systemic level.
-Our challenge in the coming years is to address the study of the pathology associated with CF patients from a broad, comprehensive, multidisciplinary, humanized and patient-centered perspective and to promote strategies that allow us to adjust treatments to particular needs. and in the follow-up of these patients.
+The main challenge in the coming years is to address the pathology associated with CF from a broad, comprehensive, multidisciplinary, humanized and patient-centered perspective.
+Within this framework, strategies are promoted that allow treatments to be adapted to individual needs and optimize the clinical monitoring of these patients.

 Lines of research